Beicai91/Philosophers/README.md

 # Philosophers
-The Philosophers project aims to help us have a basic understanding of process synchronization (or the sychronization between multiple threads of a process), the problems related to the synchronization (ex. race condition, deadlock) and the solutions (Use of mutex or semaphore + Careful design of cooperation between threads/processes) <br>
+The Philosophers project aims to help us have a basic understanding of <br>
+- process synchronization (or the sychronization between multiple threads of a process), <br>
+- the problems related to the synchronization (ex. race condition - a situation where multiple threads or processes try to access shared data, deadlock) <br>
+- the solutions (Use of mutex or semaphore + Careful design of cooperation between threads/processes) <br>

 Useful links:<br>
 [Process synchronization, its problems and solutions](https://www.youtube.com/watch?v=ph2awKa8r5Y&list=PLBlnK6fEyqRjDf_dmCEXgl6XjVKDDj0M2) <br>